andrewcsmith/tf-harmonic-distance-js/README.md

 ## Running on Windows 10

-Make sure to set the proper environment variable, given here for PowerShell.
+Make sure to set the proper environment variable, given here for PowerShell, and also to stop the annoying log messages.

 ```
 $Env:TF_FORCE_GPU_ALLOW_GROWTH = "true"
+$Env:TF_CPP_MIN_LOG_LEVEL = 5
 ```
 ## Building it

 Assumes you have a typescript compiler installed, as this will run tsc